michaliskambi/x3d-tests/blender_tests/texture_transform/README.md

 - TODO: A "desired" X3D file.
 This is is crafted by hand, in a text editor (search "Michalis" to find my modifications in X3D file done by hand).
 This is how it should look like in X3D, to achieve the same effect as we see in Blender and glTF.
 The goal is to make sure that our Blender->X3D exporter produces the equivalent X3D file as the "desired" one.

-- TODO: Screenshots, from Blender and Castle Model Viewer, which should be equivalent.
+- TODO: Screenshots, from Blender (rendering and node setup) and _Castle Model Viewer_ (which should show equivalent rendering for glTF and "desired" X3D file).

 We use a few textures to test this.
 See [textures/](textures/) subdirectory and the [texture authors](textures/AUTHORS.md).